Modern Shotokan Masters

 Without them where would we be?

-There are a small number of Shotokan Karate teachers in the world today, who are unique enough in their own right, to be referred to as, "Modern Masters".
+There are a small number of Shotokan Karate teachers in the world today who are unique enough in their own right, to be referred to as, "Modern Masters".
 Some of the individuals listed below were direct students of either Master Gichin Funakoshi, or of his son Sensei Yoshitaka Funakoshi.
-Others were not, however, that in no way diminished their knowledge, their skill, or their right to be considered in the same company as those who began their training under the guidance of the Founder of Shotokan Karate-do.
+Others were not.
+However, that in no way diminished their knowledge, their skill, or their right to be considered in the same company.

 Shihan Masatoshi Nakayama, 10th Dan, JKA.